Wolf

 Evidence of wolves

-If the presence of wolves is suspected, such as direct observations, tracks or droppings, the Office for the Environment must be contacted immediately.
+If the presence of wolves is suspected, such as direct observations, tracks or droppings, the Office of Forests, Nature and Agriculture must be contacted immediately.
 Important additional information includes the location (exact coordinates), date, circumstances and, if possible, photos.

 Olivier Nägele